Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * TON-like blockchains (Telegram Open Network Testnet)
 * Monero-like blockchains (Monero)
 * Cardano-like blockchains (Cardano)
+* Mixin-like DAGs (Mixin) — technically, it's a DAG rather than a blockchain, but for the sake of unification it may be mentioned as a blockchain further in this documentation

 Within a group, there's no or little difference between the set of available endpoints and their output.